Environmental Resource Management, M.S.

 Interest in environmental resource management continues to grow due to the increasingly complex environmental challenges found around the world.
-Graduates with a master’s in environmental resource management are the scientists, conservationists and problem solvers who lead collaborative teams from consulting firms, government agencies and non-profit organizations to solve today’s environmental issues.
+Graduates with a master’s in environmental resource management are the scientists, conservationists, and problem-solvers who lead collaborative teams from consulting firms, government agencies, and nonprofit organizations to solve today’s environmental issues.

 Small class sizes bring students and professors together for mentorship and support.
 Florida Tech professors have high praise from the North American Association for Environmental Education (NAAEE).
 Students also benefit from an interdisciplinary approach in the master’s in environmental resource management program through interaction with science and engineering faculty.

 Learning extends far beyond classroom studies into fieldwork for the development and application of resource management plans in local wetlands and coastal environments.
-Due to the university’s close proximity to the Atlantic Ocean, Indian River Lagoon and other diverse ecosystems, students in the master’s in environmental resource management have access to numerous research labs, centers and institutes to perform research, collaborating with fellow students and professors.
+Due to the university’s close proximity to the Atlantic Ocean, the Indian River Lagoon estuary, and other diverse ecosystems, students in the master’s in environmental resource management have access to numerous research labs, centers, and institutes to perform research, collaborating with fellow students and professors.

-Florida Tech’s environmental resource management master’s program is the perfect choice for students who want to work with environmental agencies around the world, collaborating with engineers, scientists, managers and politicians interested in environmental issues.
+Florida Tech’s environmental resource management master’s program is the perfect choice for students who want to work with environmental agencies around the world, collaborating with engineers, scientists, managers, and politicians interested in environmental issues.

 Graduates from Florida Tech are prepared for career opportunities having completed coursework and research based on the latest body of technical knowledge in the industry.
 With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an environmental resource management master’s degree the perfect opportunity to prepare for the complex environmental issues they’ll face in their career.

-One reason Florida Tech is considered one of the top environmental science schools is the high-tech F.W.
-Olin Life Sciences Building, a teaching and research laboratory that includes an aquaculture facility, climate change institute and research labs.
-The four-acre Vero Beach Marine Laboratory and Ralph S. Evinrude Marine Operations Center give students and faculty direct access to the Indian River Lagoon.
+Florida Tech’s state-of-the-art facilities and labs are available to all environmental resource management students.
+The F.W.
+Olin Engineering Complex, F.W.
+Olin Life Sciences Building, and L3Harris Center for Science and Technology provide comprehensive research laboratories equipped with 21st century technology.
+The latter is a teaching and research laboratory that includes an aquarium facility, climate change institute, and research labs.
+The Ralph S. Evinrude Marine Operations Center gives students and faculty direct access to the Indian River Lagoon.
 Students in the master’s in environmental resource management program use local wetlands and coastal environments for management related class projects.

 Many environmental resource management master’s degree students are working professionals in the area, but the university’s location attracts students from around the world for access to Florida’s subtropical climate that offers year-round warm weather and proximity to many diverse ecosystems.